bolt/docs/source/setup.md

 	php composer.phar install
 </pre>

-This will get the Pilex files, the Silex framework, and all requires components.
+This will get the Pilex files, the Silex framework, and all required components.

 Next, edit the database configuration, in 'app/config/config.yml'.
 At this time, only MySQL is supported.
 Set the database, username and password: